johnalison/obsidian-notes/Input/Books/HowToWinFriendsAndInfluencePeople.md

 - "The ability to deal with people is as purchasable a commodity as sugar or coffee.
 And I will pay more for that ability than for any other under the sun" John D Rockefeller. [[Leadership]]

 - "The great aim of education is not knowledge, but action" Herbert Spencer.
-And this is an action book. [[BeTheGood]]
+And this is an action book. [[BeTheGood - Intelligent ACTION is power]]

 - My popularity, my happiness and sense of worth depend to no small extent upon my skill in dealing with people. [[Happiness]]